Please note: a valid prescription is required for all prescription medication.

 - Not available for Cold-Packed products

-How can I recognize and respond to low blood sugar while using a premixed insulin?
+How should I monitor for low blood sugar while using this insulin?

-What should I ask my clinician before switching to a premixed insulin cartridge?
+What should I ask my clinician before starting or switching to a premixed insulin?

 Rewards Program